Table of Contents

-A living organism is made up of different types of cells which help them to control and coordinate with its surroundings.
+A living organism is made up of different types of cells, which help them to control and coordinate with their surroundings.
 In an animal body, coordination is the effective outcome of two systems i.e. nervous system and endocrine systems.
-Have you ever noticed how fast we respond to a stimulus like withdrawing hand from hot objects?
+Have you ever noticed how fast we respond to a stimulus like withdrawing the hand from hot objects?
 Thanks to neurons!
 Let’s see how neurons generate and conduct impulses (signals).

 Neurons are the structural and functional units of the nervous system of humans and animals.
 The ability of neurons to generate and conduct impulses make them special.
 The different types of ion channels present on the neural membranes help in the generation of impulses.

 Impulse Generation and Conduction